uchicago-mscapp-projects/databased_project/README.md

 python -m databased
 ```
 <br />
+<sub> This command may take a minute to load project to terminal.</sub>
 You are then prompted to enter a singular digit command to execute a portion or the entire project, as seen below.

 ```bash